 When I arrived to Villamil and was waiting for my bags to arrive from the boat I heard someone call out my name.
 To my surprise it was a taxi driver and I got a free ride to The Jungle Hostel (there were also three paying customers in the taxi going to another hotel).
 Leaving the hostel very early another morning I paid $1 for the taxi ride to the harbour.

-La Peregrina was the most expensive place I stayed in during my Ecuador trip, but I wanted to book in advance via email and I also wanted a good location, and I had difficulties finding a cheaper place.
+La Peregrina was the most expensive place I stayed in during my Ecuador trip (in 2011), but I wanted to book in advance via email and I also wanted a good location, and I had difficulties finding a cheaper place.
 The location of La Peregrina is very good.
 It is located on Av Charles Darwin, near the fish market at Pelican Bay.

 The breakfast, which is served between 7 - 9 is also good.
 There was fruits, fresh fruit juice, eggs, bread, butter, jam and coffee or tea